-- 5.1.
-As a guideline, the following indicative penalties should be expected to be imposed for any complaint referred and, if appropriate, proved to the Discipline Chairman or his nominated deputy or at a Disciplinary Hearing.
-The higher end of the tariff band is most likely to be reserved for serial offences/offenders:- - Level 1 Final warning to 6 matches and/or appropriate/equivalent time ban - Level 2 2 to 8 matches and/or appropriate/equivalent time ban - Level 3 4 to 10 matches and/or appropriate/equivalent time ban - Level 4 A minimum of 10 matches and/or appropriate/equivalent time ban - These sanctions apply to all cricket played under the auspices of ECB. - 5.2.
-Where applicable, penalties will be carried over to apply in the following season. - 5.3.
-Where the complaint is decided by the Discipline Chairman or his nominated deputy and not referred to a Disciplinary Hearing, repeated infringements, listed on umpires' reports, by the individual player or Club which is the subject of the relevant complaint may still result in additional penalties as laid out in 5.6 below.
+- 6.1.
+As a guideline, the following indicative penalties should be expected to be imposed for any complaint referred and, if appropriate.
+The higher end of the tariff band is most likely to be reserved for serial offences/offenders:- - Level 1-Final warning to 2 matches and/or appropriate/equivalent time ban - Level 2-2 to 4 matches and/or appropriate/equivalent time ban - Level 3-4 to 8 matches and/or appropriate/equivalent time ban - Level 4 A minimum of 10 matches and/or appropriate/equivalent time ban

-5.4.
+These sanctions apply to all cricket played under the auspices of ECB.

+- 6.2.
+Where applicable, penalties will be carried over to apply in the following season. - 6.3.
+Where the complaint is decided by the League Committee and not referred to a Disciplinary Hearing, repeated infringements, listed on umpires' reports, by the individual player or Club which is the subject of the relevant complaint may still result in additional penalties as laid out in 6.6 below. - 6.4.
 If at a hearing a breach of the Code of Conduct is proven, the Disciplinary Panel shall have the power to impose one or more of the following penalties, together with such order as to costs as it deems appropriate: